catan2001/facial-recognition-using-hog-and-dlib_fhog/ESL/README.md

 ---
 Before using these profiling tools, it’s highly recommended to rewrite your program in C or C++ if it’s not already implemented in a low-level programming language.
 This can save significant time and effort later in the process.

+> [!TIP]
-**Advice:** If you lack experience with programming, try to avoid large, complex libraries that are difficult to understand.
+> If you lack experience with programming, try to avoid large, complex libraries that are difficult to understand.
 Such libraries can make it challenging to isolate and analyze the specific function that needs to be translated into hardware.

 To install and run these tools, please follow the provided [tutorial](https://baptiste-wicht.com/posts/2011/09/profile-c-application-with-callgrind-kcachegrind.html).
 After installation, compile your program and run the tools.
 You should obtain results similar to what we achieved in our project.